abingdonpta/abingdonpta/content/posts/2023-01-09 Advocacy/index.md

 > These are just some suggestions on the issue of improving the communication of student progress to LEP parents/guardians, and we would welcome further thoughts and discussion on this issue.<br><br>
 > Best,<br>
 > Claire Noakes

+APS transmitted the following response:

+> CCPTA President Claire Noakes,<br><br>
+> I quickly discussed this matter with my team and we were able to add a new “Report Card” tab to the navigation bar in ParentVUE.
+Families are also now able to view student grades on this tab instead of having to open a PDF to view the report card.
+We were planning to activate this feature next month in conjunction with the distribution of report cards, but have activated it at this time due to the feedback you provided.
+If “Spanish” is selected at the bottom of the screen, most of the field labels are translated.
+Unfortunately, the course titles are not able to be translated along with some of the field labels currently because these fields are customized, so we are working on a solution.<br><br>
+> Besides these changes to make report cards accessible to families, we are currently in the process of making multiple improvements to ParentVUE, which includes the availability of additional languages.
+Currently, ParentVUE is only available in English and Spanish, so we are in the process of making Amharic, Arabic, and Mongolian available as well.
+These languages will be available by the end of February, and we will share information with families in their native language once these languages become available.<br><br>
+> Another improvement we will make is to the parent acknowledgment page prior to opening ParentVUE.
+We will have a new message in the parent acknowledgement on how to receive assistance with translations in various languages.
+We are working with schools to provide improved assistance to our LEP families with understanding student report cards, especially since the report is a template that is not available to be translated through the system at this time.<br><br>
+> One of the ways we are improving support to communicate student progress with families is through the expansion of the [TalkingPoints platform](https://talkingpts.org/about-us/).
+This platform is currently being piloted at Carlin Springs, Randolph, Gunston, Kenmore, Wakefield, and Washington-Liberty.
+We are in the process of expanding this platform to all schools so they are able to communicate with families in one of 145 available languages.<br><br>
+> Regarding standards-based grading, we shared the [Standards-Based Reporting Parent Guide](https://www.apsva.us/elementary-implementation/) in multiple languages a few months ago to provide information on this grading method.
+We will continue to work to clarify this information and make it easier for families to understand.<br><br>
+> One of the final improvements I would like to mention is our work to revise the [Family and Community Engagement (FACE)](https://go.boarddocs.com/vsba/arlington/Board.nsf/files/AZ3MS25C931A/$file/I-11.1 Family and Community Engagement.pdf) policy with a strong focus on how schools support and engage families.
+There is a committee comprised of both internal and external stakeholders working to revise it, which will improve how we support families moving forward.<br><br>
+> I began the “Every Student Counts – Excellence for All” initiative this year to improve how families are involved in the education of their students and to improve their knowledge of the supports available for students.<br><br>
+> I would like to thank you for bringing this issue to my attention because it is imperative we effectively communicate student success with families as we are focused on ultimately improving student outcomes.<br><br>
+> Dr. Francisco Durán,<br>
+> Superintendent<br>
+> Arlington Public Schools

 ---